MicrosoftDocs/win32/desktop-src/WinAuto/defaultaction-property.md

 ---
 title: DefaultAction Property
-description: An object's DefaultAction property describes the object's primary method of manipulation from the user's viewpoint.
-An object's DefaultAction property should be a verb or a short verb phrase. ms.assetid: '8242c0af-b42e-44a4-8807-d6740fa1a24a'
+description: An objects DefaultAction property describes the objects primary method of manipulation from the users viewpoint.
+An objects DefaultAction property should be a verb or a short verb phrase. ms.assetid: 8242c0af-b42e-44a4-8807-d6740fa1a24a ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # DefaultAction Property

 An object's **DefaultAction** property describes the object's primary method of manipulation from the user's viewpoint.
 An object's **DefaultAction** property should be a verb or a short verb phrase.

-The **DefaultAction** property is retrieved by calling [**IAccessible::get\_accDefaultAction**](iaccessible-iaccessible--get-accdefaultaction.md).
+The **DefaultAction** property is retrieved by calling [**IAccessible::get\_accDefaultAction**](/windows/win32/Oleacc/nf-oleacc-iaccessible-get_accdefaultaction?branch=master).

-To perform an object's default action, clients call [**IAccessible::accDoDefaultAction**](iaccessible-iaccessible--accdodefaultaction.md).
+To perform an object's default action, clients call [**IAccessible::accDoDefaultAction**](/windows/win32/Oleacc/nf-oleacc-iaccessible-accdodefaultaction?branch=master).

 Not all objects have default actions, and some objects have a default action that is related to its [**Value**](value-property.md) property, such as in the following examples: